andrinoff/repo-template/README.md

 * You shouldn't be doing the same tasks over and over like creating a README from scratch
 * You should implement DRY principles to the rest of your life :smile:

 Of course, no one template will serve all projects since your needs may be different.
 So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
+You may also suggest changes by forking this repo-template and creating a pull request or opening an issue.
 Thanks to all the people have contributed to expanding this template!

 Use the `BLANK_README.md` to get started.